Catgarmara/wazuh-security-chat/docs/DEPLOYMENT_GUIDE.md

-# Wazuh AI Companion - Deployment Guide
+# Embedded Security AI Appliance - Deployment Guide

-This comprehensive guide covers deployment of the Wazuh AI Companion in different environments using Docker Compose and Kubernetes.
+This comprehensive guide covers deployment of the self-contained Security AI Appliance with embedded LlamaCpp engine and zero external dependencies.

+**🚀 Revolutionary Architecture**: Complete standalone appliance with no Ollama, API keys, or external services required.
-**🎯 Implementation Status**: All deployment methods described in this guide are fully implemented and tested.
+**🎯 Implementation Status**: All deployment methods fully implemented with embedded AI capabilities.

 ## Table of Contents